 Urban Arterial Streets form the grid that provides the overall structure to the city's street network.
 There are four types of arterial streets in Burlington: Major Arterials, Multi-Purpose Arterials, Urban Avenues and Main Streets.
-Major Arterials and some Multi-Purpose Arterials are managed by Halton Region.
-The remaining Multi-Purpose Arterials, Urban Avenues and Main Streets are under the jurisdiction of the City.
+Major Arterials are under the jurisdication of Halton Region.
+Multi-Purpose Arterials, Urban Avenues and Main Streets are under the jurisdiction of the City.
 Improvements to urban arterial street types will be primarily made to provide better conditions for pedestrian, bicycle and transit use.